By Sorsa Editorial

 --header "Authorization: Bearer YOUR_BEARER_TOKEN"

 • You need a numeric user ID, not a handle.
-If you have @yourbrand, you first call GET /2/users/by/username/yourbrand to resolve it to a numeric ID.
-That's a billable extra call per handle you want to monitor.
+Given @yourbrand, you first call the user-lookup endpoint to resolve it to an ID.
+That is a billable extra read per handle you monitor.

 • Authentication is OAuth-based.
-You need a developer account, an approved project, and a Bearer Token from the Developer Console.
+You need a developer account, an approved project, and a Bearer token, with tweet.read and users.read scopes.

-• No built-in engagement or date filters.
-You can pass start_time, end_time, since_id, and until_id for windowing, but there's no min_likes or min_retweets parameter.
-If you want only mentions with 50+ likes, you pull everything and filter client-side.
+• No engagement or date filters.
+You can window with start_time, end_time, since_id, and until_id, but there is no min_likes or min_retweets.
+To keep only mentions with 50+ likes, you pull everything and filter client-side.

-There's a wrinkle for mentions specifically: as of April 20, 2026, "owned reads" (requests made by your own developer app for your own posts, bookmarks, followers, likes, lists, and more) are priced at $0.001 per resource.
-If you authenticate as the same account you're pulling mentions for, your mention reads qualify for the owned-read rate.
-If you're pulling mentions of a different account (a competitor, a public figure, an unrelated brand), you pay the standard $0.005 per tweet.
+In 2026 the X API runs on pay-per-use billing, with no free tier for new developers.
+Reads are $0.005 per post.
+There is a wrinkle for mentions: as of the April 2026 pricing update, "owned reads" (requests your own app makes for your own account's posts, mentions, followers, and similar) are priced at $0.001 per resource.
+If you authenticate as the same account whose mentions you are pulling, your reads qualify for the owned-read rate.
+If you pull mentions of a different account (a competitor, a public figure, an unrelated brand), you pay the standard $0.005 per post.

-The Sorsa endpoint is designed to remove the friction points from the official path: handle-based queries, built-in filters, flat pricing.
+Sorsa's endpoint removes the friction points from the official path: handle-based queries, built-in filters, and flat pricing.

 bash